shivamprasad1001/shivamprasad1001.github.io/README.md

-# 🤖 Shivam Prasad - Personal Blog & Portfolio
+# Shivam Prasad - Personal Blog
 Welcome to my personal blog website!
 I'm an AI/ML Developer passionate about intelligent systems, smart automation, and secure coding.
 This repository hosts my GitHub Pages site where I share my journey in building the future with code, one algorithm at a time.

 ## 🌐 Live Site